kcuzner/midi-fader/firmware/README.md

 - Enumerates as a USB Human Interface Device
 - Enumerates as a USB Audio Device
-- Reads up to 8 attached shift registers for button inputs (WIP)
+- Reads up to 8 attached shift registers for button inputs
-  - Detects how many shift registers are attached (WIP)
+  - Detects how many shift registers are attached
-- Writes up to 8 attached shift registers for LED outputs (WIP)
+- Writes up to 8 attached shift registers for LED outputs
-- Reads up to 8 analog inputs (WIP)
+- Reads up to 8 analog inputs
-- Completely configurable in terms of what it sends (WIP)
+- Completely configurable in terms of what it sends
+  - Emulates a Mackie control (WIP)

 ## Build Prerequisites